Doom-Git/funcgraph/README.md

 # FuncGraph
-Program written in Zig, that hightlights the structure of functions.
+Program written in Rust, that hightlights the structure of functions.